gazmacphee/CryptoStrategyTracker/README.md

 ## Data Management

-- Database is persisted in Docker volumes
+- Historical cryptocurrency data is stored in your PostgreSQL database
-- You can reset the database by setting `RESET_DB=true`
+- You can reset the database by setting `RESET_DB=true` in your environment variables
 - Background updates run every 15 minutes to keep data current